Toya Nakamura

 Toya Nakamura (中村 桐耶, Nakamura Tōya) is a Japanese professional footballer who plays as a centre back for J1 League club Hokkaido Consadole Sapporo.

-Playing career
+Early life

 Nakamura was born in Hokkaido and played youth football with Hokkaido Consadole Sapporo before starting his professional career with their senior team in 2018.

+Career

-Following a loan spell at Honda FC, Nakamura continued back with Consadole Sapporo from the 2021 season.
+After his loan spell at Honda FC, Nakamura continued back with Consadole Sapporo from the 2021 season.
+He made his debut for Consadole against Kyoto Sanga on 7 May 2022.
+Nakamura scored his first goal for the club on 10 June 2023, scoring in the 43rd minute against Sagan Tosu.